 - Further public understanding of the dialogue on science, ethics, and religion.

-Program Staff: Jennifer Wiseman (Program Director), Se Kim (Associate Director), Christine A. Scheller (Senior Program Associate), Rob O'Malley (Senior Program Associate), Curtis Baxter (Program Associate), Warren Dennis (Program Assistant).
+Program Staff: Jennifer Wiseman (Program Director), Se Kim (Associate Director), Christine A. Scheller (Senior Program Associate), Rob O'Malley (Senior Program Associate), Curtis Baxter (Program Associate), Liz Crocker (Program Associate), Warren Dennis (Program Assistant).

 Affiliated Staff: Edward G. Derrick (Director of the AAAS Center of Science, Society, and Policy Programs); Bethany Spencer (CMP – Administrator and Meeting Planner); Mark Frankel (Director of the AAAS Scientific Responsibility, Human Rights, and Law program).

 1200 New York Avenue, NW Washington, DC 20005 (USA)

 The website has a page dedicated to DOSER's Projects among which: Science for Seminars, Science for Religion Reporters, Science in Rabbinic Training.

 There's also a section promoting the organized events: conferences, workshops, and the Annual Meeting Symposia.